vossstef/A2600Nano/shield_ds_cable.md

 Drimp or solder some female dupont terminals to the cables.
 Use the above table for correct orientation of the terminals within the cable housing.

+If your Adapter cable is finished make sure you conneted it in the correct orientation.
+See above Board Layout for the correct position of Pin 1 at J8.
+Activate the DS2 Controller using DS2 #2 in the Menu and test it.

 Your adapter could end up looking like this:
 ![ds2_adaptercable](\.assets/ds2_adapter_cable.png)

 Double check your Adapter cable to make sure the voltage pins are at the correct pin position.